 Stock Spoiler Removal Tips Step 5: Clean adhesive glue from trunk lid Use 3M Adhesive Remover or similar removers on soft cloths to clean adhesive residue from spoiler area after parts are removed.
-Then tape up mounting holes to keep rainwater from leaking into the trunk.
+Then tape up mounting holes to keep out rainwater temporarily while spoiler is being repaired.
 The Safer Scraper and similar plastic-edged tools can also be helpful in removing the adhesive safely from your trunk lid.
 Just use care to clean off dirt, grit, or anything that mars the finish.
 Warming the adhesive with a warm blow dryer or heat gun will soften it for easier removal.